BA in Italian & Linguistics

 The joint major equips students with sought-after language skills and intercultural competence and provides excellent background for a range of careers including language education, testing and assessment, translation and interpretation, international business, speech therapy, voice coaching, information technology, law, nursing and medicine, child development, and social work.
 It also prepares students for graduate study in the areas of language, literature, linguistics, and related areas such as regional studies and cognitive science.

 The major consists of thirteen 4-credit courses, all completed with a grade of C or higher.
-Further information on individual courses can be found in the list of Italian course descriptions and Linguistics course descriptions and on the Linguistics program website.
+Further information on individual courses can be found in the list of Italian course descriptions and Linguistics course descriptions and on the Linguistics Department website.

 Six courses in Italian